Shion Uzuki: Xenosaga

-Shion can link to U-DO, and can communicate with it, with U-DO responding to her through this power.
+Shion can link to U-DO and can communicate with it, with U-DO responding to her through this power.
 During the Miltian Conflict (as a child), after seeing her parents killed by berserk realians she summons the Gnosis from her distress through the Zohar.
-When she once again experiences this as an adult she loses control and summons Abels Ark (a giant Gnosis).
+When she once again experiences this as an adult she loses control and summons Abel’s Ark (a giant Gnosis).
 Shion also suffers from the same illness as her mother, which Kevin reveals is caused by communication with U-DO.
 Kevin confirms in Episode III that KOS-MOS is gradually killing Shion since KOS-MOS uses the Zohar and U-DO as an energy source.
 Had U-DO not chosen to let humanity live on, Shion would have ultimately died due to the extreme stress caused by these communications.

 She has also experienced several unusual perceptions, seeing visions of the young girl named "Nephilim" and of her deceased Realian nanny Febronia.
 It is also revealed in Xenosaga I & II and the database of III that she has the natural ability to see into the "Realm of Imaginary Numbers", where the Gnosis hail from.
 Her glasses inhibit this ability and allow her to experience relatively normal perceptions.
 However, as this sense of hers is not active all the time, and as she "has gotten used to it," she removes the glasses when they present an inconvenience to her daily life.

 Her consciousness has existed since the time of Lost Jerusalem as the maiden and close acquaintance of Mary Magdalene; her brief vision of the distant past was not through KOS-MOS' memory, but through her own.
-It can be deduced from KOS-MOS' last words that Shion's former self died as a result of being caught up in some larger occurrence, and that KOS-MOS (Mary) had been unable to protect her.
+It can be deduced from KOS-MOS' last words that Shion's former self died as a result of being caught up in some larger occurrence and that KOS-MOS (Mary) had been unable to protect her.

 After discovering Allen's feelings for her on Michtam, Shion took the first step towards her independence.
 Shion, so caught up in the memories shared with Kevin Winnicot, had not truly realized the extent of Allen's love for her.
-Because Allen differs from Kevin in every conceivable way, including attitude, disposition and personal history, Shion felt as though he would be the one able to offer comfort for her sorrowful heart.
+Because Allen differs from Kevin in every conceivable way, including attitude, disposition, and personal history, Shion felt as though he would be the one able to offer comfort for her sorrowful heart.
 Thus begins Shion's journey to Lost Jerusalem, wherein humanity's collective consciousness awaits guidance and salvation.